Tax Refund Calculator 2026: How Much Will I Get Back?

 Employers still report all tip income on the employee's W-2, so the gross amount appears in Box 1.
 The employee then deducts qualifying tips on Schedule 1 (Form 1040), reducing their AGI.
 This means the deduction does not require itemizing — all eligible workers benefit.

-For a server earning $20,000 in annual tip income, this deduction alone could reduce their federal tax liability by $2,400 to $4,400 depending on their bracket — a transformative change for lower- and middle-income service workers.
+For a server earning $20,000 in annual qualified tip income, this deduction alone could reduce federal income tax by $2,400 to $4,400 depending on bracket position.
+The deduction is capped at $25,000 and phases out above the IRS MAGI thresholds, so high earners should run the exact calculation before assuming the full benefit.

 Overtime Pay Deduction